This summer, I am researching and writing about contemplation and healing. I am also reading, this past week, about protesting across the US.

 One phrase that has been grounding my thinking about contemplation and healing is that the connection between the two is about our need for a “compassionate consent to reality.”

 There can never be wholeness without an honest facing of what is and an honest acceptance of our emotional/bodily response to what is.
-A compassionate consent to reality in this season of riots might begin with seeing the truth of George Floyd’s death, which, as I saw it involved a casual and utter disdain of an African American man’s life and suffering, the enjoyment that a white policeman with a history of violence took in his power over this man, and the carelessness (pride?) in doing this in front of many witnesses.
+A compassionate consent to reality in this season of protests might begin with seeing the truth of George Floyd’s death, which, as I saw it involved a casual and utter disdain of an African American man’s life and suffering, the enjoyment that a white policeman with a history of violence took in his power over this man, and the carelessness (pride?) in doing this in front of many witnesses.
 Consenting to reality means seeing that this is not a unique act, as we would wish and hope it to be, but a visible reminder of what happens with an insane frequency.
 Consenting to reality means we remind ourselves that the Derek Chauvins are all around (certainly not only in the US) and that many pieces of what made his actions possible are sprinkled throughout our own spirits.

 Contemplation can enable us to stop running away from our anxiety and discomfort.
 We need not to look away as quickly as we’d like.